Dj51589/Angular7-with-stubby/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

 ## Integrate stubby server
 It is a best practise for developers to use stub or mock data while developing application.
 It saves time to build an application rather than waiting for api's details from Backend team.
 It happen sometimes, frontend wait for Backend for the api details.
-So, to build application parallelly and to save time, we start developing application with stub data with the mutual agreement with Backend team on api's request and response struture.
+So, to build application parallel and to save time, we start developing application with stub data with the mutual agreement with Backend team on api's request and response structure.

 ## Code
 https://github.com/deejay24/Angular7-with-stubby